rur/treetop/README.markdown

 ## Introduction

-### Why was this created?

-Multi-page web apps are ideal when you have lots of content or a sophisticated backend.
+Multi-page web apps are an ideal choice for software that is content heavy or has a sophisticated backend.
 The main drawback versus client apps is interactivity.
 Linking pages together doesn't always cut it.

-Treetop is a prototype which aims to close the gap by extending the conventional model of multi-page navigation with partial page transitions.
-Treetop endpoints are capable of rendering a valid HTML document, or snippets to modify a loaded page as needed.
+Treetop is a prototype which aims to close the gap by extending the conventional model for multi-page navigation with partial page transitions.
+Treetop endpoints are capable of rendering either a valid HTML document, or snippets to modify a loaded page.

-No magic, or comp-sci exuberance.
-The purpose is to find an uncomplicated mechanism to achieve this, while staying as close as possible to the standard model of HTML over HTTP.
+The goal of this project is to find an uncomplicated mechanism that is compatible with the standard HTTP application model.

-#### No client configuration necessary
+### No client configuration necessary

-A JavaScript library is provided to help negotiate Treetop requests in the browser.
-While some component hooks are supported, this library does not require any specific configuration.
+A JS client library is provided to help mediate partial requests.
+Aside from optional component integration, no configuration is involved.

 For more information see [Treetop Client Library](https://github.com/rur/treetop-client).